LiYiuShing/File-Management-System/README.md

 1. Put your environment variables at .env
 2. Install all dependencies and spin up the server:

-Run the client server at http://localhost:3000/
+Run the front-end server at http://localhost:3000/
   ``` javascript
     $ cd client
     $ npm install